 Generally, the milestone events contained in our collaboration agreements coincide with the progression of our drugs from development, to regulatory approval and then to commercialization.
+The value of these milestones is dictated within the contract and is fixed upon achievement and reflects the amount of consideration which we expect to be entitled to in exchange for the satisfaction of that milestone.
 The process of successfully discovering a new development candidate, having it approved and successfully commercialized is highly uncertain.
-As such, the milestone payments we may earn from our partners involve a significant degree of risk to achieve.
-Therefore, as a drug candidate progresses through the stages of its life-cycle, the value of the drug candidate generally increases.
+As such, the milestone payments we may earn from our partners involve a significant degree of risk to achieve and therefore, subsequent milestone payments due to Incyte are recognized as revenue at the point in time when such milestones are achieved.